Theodore Salisbury Woolsey Jr.: Family life

 Theodore Woolsey Jr. married Ruby Hilsman Pickett of Dawson, Georgia, on March 15, 1908.
 They had five daughters, two of whom were born outside the United States in Switzerland and France, respectively.
 In his later years his family resided in New Haven, Connecticut, where he died by a self-inflicted gunshot on July 10, 1933.

+Mount Woolsey in Wyoming is named after Theodore Woolsey, the first recorded ascent was made a few days after Woolsey's death, the party who made that ascent had included Woolsey's daughter Elizabeth but on hearing of her father's unexpected death she left to return to New Haven.
+The name Mount Woolsey was formally approved in 1961.